 As a service member, you want to find a veteran or military friendly school to go to.
-You want to make sure they have your best interests, as a service member, in mind when you are going to their school.
+You want to make sure they have your best interests as a service member in mind when you are going to their school.
 How do you determine this?
-How do you know if your school is veteran and military friendly?
+How do you know if your school is one of the veteran and military friendly colleges?
 One way is the DoD MOU.

 What is the DoD MOU?

 The DoD Voluntary Education Partnership Memorandum of Understanding (MOU) is between the DoD Office of the Under Secretary of Defense for Personnel and Readiness and educational institutions.
 If a school wants to receive DoD military tuition assistance, they must agree to the Voluntary Education Partnership Memorandum of Understanding.

 How many schools and institutions are on the participant’s list?

 There are 2,772 main institutions and 11,149 total additional locations.
 You can see what these are on this list on the DoD MOU website.

 Another way to find out information about educational institutions is using TA Decide.
 This is an information and comparison tool to help TA participants make informed choices on schools and educational programs.

 The TA Decide program is fueled by more than ten recognized and trusted data sources from across the departments of Defense, Education, and Veterans Affairs.
 It is also uniquely tailored to each TA participant.